alvivar/bite/README.md

 Everything will be stored sorted on **data/DB.json**.

-## Subscriptions
+### Subscriptions

-You can subscribe to a key to receive values changing in realtime.
+You can subscribe to a key to receive values in realtime.

 **#g** Sends you the value.